athertahir/development-with-wildfly/Lab Guides/Chapter05/Episode_4.md

 ### Note

-For examples, refer to
+For examples, refer to `chapter05/catalog-service-database-test`.
-`chapter 5/catalog-service-database-test`.

 If you would like to create the Swarm container manually, you have to implement the static method annotated with